-This one-year breast imaging fellowship at UMMC is designed to trainees in the advanced interpretation of mammography, breast ultrasound, breast MRI and associated image-guided biopsies.
+This one-year breast imaging fellowship at UMMC is designed to educate trainees in the advanced interpretation of mammography, breast ultrasound, breast MRI and associated image-guided biopsies.

 The fellow is actively involved in the daily interpretation of examinations and performing of procedures, in addition to consultations with clinical staff.
 Fellows receive competitive salary and benefits.
 Work life balance is encouraged with around 18 days of personal leave, 12 days medical leave and five days of CME training annually.